hgducharme/meatball/README.md

 make meatball
 ```

-If successful, you should see the executable `/bin/meatball`
+If successful, you should see the executable `/bin/meatball`.

+Run `make help` for more information about what targets can be ran.

 ## Tests